 This command returns the list of name servers that are configured to serve DNS queries for your zone.

 gcloud dns managed-zones describe [EXAMPLE_ZONE]

 Change your domain registrar's name servers for your domain

-Now that you have the list of name servers hosting your managed zone, you should update the NS records for your domain with your registrar.
-You will typically provide at least two name servers.
+Now that you have the list of Cloud DNS name servers hosting your managed zone, update the NS records for your domain with your registrar.
+You will typically provide at least two Cloud DNS name servers to the registrar.
 To benefit from Cloud DNS' high availability, you must use all name servers.

 After changing your domain registrar's name servers, it can take a while for resolver traffic to be directed to your new Cloud DNS name servers.
 Resolvers could continue to use your old name servers until the TTL on the old NS records expire.